Sydney-Informatics-Hub/geopython/setup.md

 pip install jupyter==1.0
 ~~~

 At anytime in the future you can install additional packages or create seperate environments.
-This particular environemnt should have the correct balance of versions with any dependacies accounted for.
+We will discuss this more in the course.
+This particular environment should have the correct balance of versions with any dependencies accounted for.

 Also, setup your workspace where we will be creating files and generating data, you can do this in your prompt (or just in Windows Explorer/OSX Finder).
 For me I will be working in top-level folder on my Desktop called ```geopython``` and a subdirectory called ```notebooks```.